A reader asked about grinding the teeth during sleep (night bruxism). Sleep labs have begun to investigate this.

 Why do people grind their teeth at night more than just a little bit?
 Stress is the main cause and well worth examining.
 Reducing stress during the day is likely to result in less grinding at night — but no studies have been done on this that I know of.

 If you have personal experience, please share.
+We need these stories!

 Body mechanics can also play a role.
 Posture both while awake and asleep influences your nervous system and can produce or relieve stress and tension.
 Just as with athletic training, learning and practicing good posture may require special training.
 The Alexander Technique, the Feldenkrais Method, alignment-based hatha yoga (Iyengar and Anusara), and structural integration bodywork (i.e., Rolfing) may all be of help.

 Probably the simplest thing you can try is changing your sleep position.
 If you have night grinding and sleep on your side, try sleeping on your back.
-It may take some getting used to but may give you some relief.
+It may take some getting used to but may bring you some relief.

 Night bruxism may be an attempt to realign your cranial bones.
 Several sessions of craniosacral therapy may help.